 #16.
 Talula Does The Hula From Hawaii

 And last but not least: nicknames are banned on birth certificates in Portugal.
-Tomás would be ok, but no Tom’s allowed.
+Tomás would be ok, but Tom is not allowed.

 What do you think of these banned baby names?
 Have you come across a really unusual name?
 Leave a comment below and let us know – we’d love to hear from you!